MCP HubMCP Hub

 from mcpq import Minecraft, Vec3

-mc = Minecraft() # Connect to server on localhost
+mc = Minecraft() # connect to server on localhost

 mc.postToChat("Hello Minecraft!")

-pos = Vec3(0, 0, 0) # Origin of world
+pos = Vec3(0, 0, 0) # origin of world, coordinates x, y, and z = 0

-block = mc.getBlock(pos) # Get block at origin
+block = mc.getBlock(pos) # get block at origin

-mc.setBlock("obsidian", pos) # Replace block with obsidian
+mc.setBlock("obsidian", pos) # replace block with obsidian

 mc.postToChat("Replaced", block, "with obsidian at", pos)